 Cultivating a strong customer experience is the responsibility of everyone in your schools, especially your operations team–from the school bus drivers who pick students up in the morning to custodial staff who interact with students and faculty throughout the day to the IT professionals who ensure learning and communication continues uninterrupted from the opening bell to afternoon dismissal.

-With this in mind, here are five school districts whose operations teams are succeeding at turning daily interactions with students, parents, and staff into exceptional and memorable customer experiences.
+Here are five school districts whose operations teams are succeeding at turning daily interactions with students, parents, and staff into exceptional and memorable customer experiences.
+As you reflect on this year’s back-to-school performance, hopefully these stories will give you some ideas on how a stronger customer service approach can improve your operations.

 1. Harrison County School District 2 trains transportation customer experience experts